DiZhang-XDU/SwinSleep/README.md

 # SwinSleep
-SwinSleep: An automatic framework for overnight stage scoring towards clinical practice
+SwinSleep: A Deep Learning Framework Advancing Overnight Sleep Staging for Clinical Utility

 The website is currently under construction.
 Please revisit later to access the URL for the anonymous online scorer.